mavaylon1/UNet_Decoder_CRF/README.md

 - Keras from Tensorflow Version: 2.3.0-tf

+- h5py

+- opencv-python

+- tqdm

+- numpy

 The CPU can be used to train CRF and non-CRF models, but if a GPU is available, then users can train non-CRF models with the following installations.
 - conda install -c anaconda keras-gpu

+### 4. Optional: CRF Setup
+- `cd crfasrnn_keras/src/cpp`
+- `make`

+You will get a new file named high_dim_filter.so from this build.
+If you run into issues with the CRF, refer to https://github.com/sadeepj/crfasrnn_keras and follow the demo.